Berries… Seasonal Eat, Year-Round Treat:

+And sometimes berries were purposely smoked, like meat.
 The grill racks that dried meats and vegetables could be converted to handle small berries quite easily.
-The Ojibwa, for example, are noted to spread field grass over the smoking frame to a thickness of about three inches.
-This created a foundation to cradle the small berries, while allowing the low heat and smoke from a small fire below to penetrate through the grass and reach the berries above.
-Once whole berries were fully dried, they could be kept whole or easily broken down into a meal.
-The historic Ojibwa were noted to store dried blueberries and wild rice together in cedar bark woven pouches, which where cooked together when desired for a meal.
-The Iroquois were noted to traditionally rehydrate dried berries in cool water before slowely heating the berries up for a cooked dish (such as sauce, corn bread batter, and hominy).
+The Anishinaabe, for example, spread field grass over the smoking frame to a thickness of about three inches… this created a foundation to cradle the small berries, while allowing the low heat and smoke from a small fire below to penetrate through the grass and reach the berries above.
+Once the whole berries were fully dried, they could be kept whole or easily broken down into a meal.
+Anishinaabe folks often stored dried blueberries and wild rice together in cedar bark woven pouches, which were later cooked together when desired for a meal.
+The Haudenosaunee rehydrated dried berries in cool water before slowly heating the berries up for use in recipes like sauce, corn bread batter, or hulled corn.

 Berries could be broken down before they were dehydrated.
-The Iroquois did this especially with strawberries and raspberries, mashing the berries in mortars and laying the resulting berry-mass on basswood leaves (possibly to dry) while drinking the leftover juice as a drink.
-The Ojibwa were also known to mash the fresh berries (seeds and all) and cook the jelly-juice over the fire to concentrate it.
-The resulting semisolid was formed into patties in the hot pot, and then laid out in the sun to finish the drying process.
-After the drying process was finished, and the hard berry cakes were stored away for later use.
-Such patties were broken down and added to breads, puddings, rice dishes, and even beverages for flavoring.
+The Haudenosaunee did this especially with strawberries and raspberries, mashing the berries in mortars and laying the resulting berry-mass on basswood leaves to dry while drinking the leftover juice as a beverage.
+Anishinaabe cooks mashed the fresh berries (seeds and all) and barely cooked (with little heat) the jelly in pots over the fire to concentrate it.
+The resulting semi-solid mass was formed into patties and then laid out in the sun to finish the drying process.
+The dried berry cakes were then stored away for later use, and when desired, the patties were broken down and added to breads, puddings, wild rice, and beverages for flavoring.

 -“A Woodland Feast” by Carolyn Raine